Chhanaar Payesh/Paneer Ki Kheer

 This Bengali version of kheer will surely make you addicted to it as the taste is like heavens and you can’t resist yourself making it quite often.

-This is a well-known fact that the Bongs have a sweet tooth and are blessed with endless variants of milk-based especially chhana or paneer based sweets.
-Not only they love their Sandesh varieties but also the special kheer or payesh are prepared to die for taste.
+It is a well-known fact that the Bongs have a sweet tooth and are blessed with endless variants of milk-based sweets, especially chhana or paneer-based sweets.
+Not only do they love their Sandesh varieties, but they are also prepared to die for the taste of the special kheer or payesh

 Advertisements